statmlben/dnn-inference/README.rst

 .. |tensorflow| image:: https://img.shields.io/badge/keras-tensorflow-blue.svg
 .. _tensorflow: https://www.tensorflow.org/

-Deep-Inference
+Dnn-Inference
 ============

-Deep-Inference is a Python module for hypothesis testing based on deep neural networks.
+Dnn-Inference is a Python module for hypothesis testing based on deep neural networks.

 This project was created by `Ben Dai <http://users.stat.umn.edu/~bdai/>`_.
 If there is any problem and suggestion please contact me via <bdai@umn.edu>.